A Different Way to Be ... Together

 Time and tide.
 Tickles, coves, and bights.
 Barnacles, bonfires, and ocean snores.
 Come explore different ways to be and be together on Fogo Island.

-The two night minimum (Three night minimum for July & August, 2017) “Family Vacation” itinerary may include family- sized suites for up to four people.
+The “Family Vacation” itinerary may include family- sized suites for up to four people.
 With nothing pre-packaged, it is organized around you and no generation is left out.

 Travel by ferry to Fogo Island.
 While on the ferry, arrange a visit to the captain’s deck.
 Arrive on Fogo Island and make the 30 minute drive to the Fogo Island Inn: keep your eyes peeled for glimpses of the ocean and Fogo Island’s caribou!
 You will be greeted at the Inn with warm smiles and a welcome snack.
 Our friendly staff will show you to your suite and allow you to settle in to your home away from home.
 When you’re ready, head down to the longue where parents can enjoy a refreshing cocktail, and kids can munch on some delicious bar snacks.
 Finally, sit down to supper in the dining room, where Fogo Island Inn's Kitchen Collective will have prepared an unforgettable menu including kid-friendly options.